 A hard-cover booklet including over 60 images depicting the process of carving the brain hemisphere is now part of the display of the piece at the Cushing Center.

 A poster of the wood carved brain hemisphere was on display at the 2017 Keeping the Spirit Alive conference for family care partners of people with dementia.
 The conference was held at Adath Jeshurun Congregation on April 30, 2017.
-The conference, which was organized by Rita Kelner and Judy Witebsky, brought over 350 attendees.
+The conference, which was organized by Rita Kelner and Judy Witebsky, brought close to 350 attendees.

 On May 27, 2016, I gave the following video recorded interview: